finkelshtein/SunflowersWales/content/shipments/11-06-2023-shipment/index.md

 Many thanks to the volunteers in UKraine who promptly delivered this to the destination points to hospitals and military paramedics:

-<a href="https://www.facebook.com/luda.barsyk/posts/pfbid0HFSR3cRs3btxdN1EJzuYujzTHoRHkMGJANpFM8pQ9nSnxPh94dNpVT68hXzAQMeDl" target="_blank">Link 1</a>&nbsp;&nbsp;
+<a href="https://www.facebook.com/luda.barsyk/posts/pfbid0HFSR3cRs3btxdN1EJzuYujzTHoRHkMGJANpFM8pQ9nSnxPh94dNpVT68hXzAQMeDl" target="_blank" rel="noopener noreferrer">Link 1</a>&nbsp;&nbsp;
-<a href="https://www.facebook.com/luda.barsyk/posts/pfbid02Y7ekpTAP6Q5bkwAVZ6LxUgKBzEj5tdeHrwASDmj2UWdN35PjjnabcMSSRY8bNmf5l" target="_blank">Link 2</a>&nbsp;&nbsp;
+<a href="https://www.facebook.com/luda.barsyk/posts/pfbid02Y7ekpTAP6Q5bkwAVZ6LxUgKBzEj5tdeHrwASDmj2UWdN35PjjnabcMSSRY8bNmf5l" target="_blank" rel="noopener noreferrer">Link 2</a>&nbsp;&nbsp;
-<a href="https://www.facebook.com/groups/601579067497655/posts/834798987508994" target="_blank">Link 3</a>&nbsp;&nbsp;
+<a href="https://www.facebook.com/groups/601579067497655/posts/834798987508994" target="_blank" rel="noopener noreferrer">Link 3</a>&nbsp;&nbsp;
-<a href="https://www.facebook.com/oleksandr.korkoil/posts/pfbid02C8w3G9Rb6MvGHSnhCDkeBnaoQKGnKyqkZEtG4Q9UPkoGjyy3bLBACaqzPDYQYjByl" target="_blank">Link 4</a>&nbsp;&nbsp;
+<a href="https://www.facebook.com/oleksandr.korkoil/posts/pfbid02C8w3G9Rb6MvGHSnhCDkeBnaoQKGnKyqkZEtG4Q9UPkoGjyy3bLBACaqzPDYQYjByl" target="_blank" rel="noopener noreferrer">Link 4</a>&nbsp;&nbsp;

 We will not stop, we continue to help Ukrainians!
 Our effective work is impossible without you, your help, and your generosity!

-Every hemostatic dressing from our <a href="https://amzn.to/3DeSWrn" target="_blank">Amazon list</a> we sent may save a life.
+Every hemostatic dressing from our <a href="https://amzn.to/3DeSWrn" target="_blank" rel="noopener noreferrer">Amazon list</a> we sent may save a life.

 It's worth all the effort!